amuhammadbdimshealth/01-foundations-landing-page/README.md

 - [ ] Header logo should be an image instead of a text
 - [✔️] css object-fit: cover;
     - The CSS property object-fit: cover; is used to control how an image or video is resized and positioned within its container.
 When applied to an element, such as an <img> or <video> tag, it ensures that the content (image or video) maintains its aspect ratio while covering the entire available space of the container.
+- [✔️] signup section look and fill can be improved using margin instead of minimum height.